HatemMS2012/AmphibiansTraits/README.md

 ##The Data Model
 After analyzing the sample dataset, we came up with a relation data model for amphibians' traits data.
 At the heart of the model is the "taxonomic_identity entity", which describes a given taxon.
 Each "taxonomic_identity" is described by set of measurements such as body size, head characteristics and so on (see the figure below).

 ![Relational Model](/Model/AmphibiansERD.png)

+The data model was implemented using MySQL.

+##The Frontend
+In order to effieciently manage trait data, we build a frontend based on Xataface framework.
+Xataface is an open source framework for developing data-driven web applications in PHP and MySQL.

+The frontend provides the follwoing functionalities:

+*SCURD: search, create, read, update and delete actinos *User registeration and rights management
+*Data import from CSV files
+*Data export as CSV and XML